ETaSky/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/phylogeny-reconstruction.md

 Once we have these distances, we can cluster the sequences based on their similiaries/dissimilarities.
 This is the first process that we'll explore for tree building.

-**NOTE:** The example below assumes that each value in this distance matrix is multiplied by the sequence length, so we'll do that here and work work with the resulting distance matrix.
+**NOTE:** The example below assumes that each value in this distance matrix is multiplied by the sequence length, so we'll do that here and work with the resulting distance matrix.

 ```python
 >>> master_dm = DistanceMatrix(master_dm.data*16, master_dm.ids)